 The new legislative initiative will go into effect on January 1, 2020.
 At the same time, some CCPA issues are still in the process of clarifying and amending by local legislators.
 As a result, several amends were already passed and California attorney general enforcement is not expected until at least July 1, 2020.

 The CCPA defines the phrase “personal information” to include any information that “identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

-In situations where a website deploys third-party tracking cookies (e.g., behavioural advertising network cookies), it is not clear how the business that owns and controls the tracking cookie will be able to provide California consumers with its “at or before the point” of information collection privacy disclosure.
+In situations where a website deploys third-party tracking cookies (e.g., behavioral advertising network cookies), it is not clear how the business that owns and controls the tracking cookie will be able to provide California consumers with its “at or before the point” of information collection privacy disclosure.

 Secure Privacy allows you to create a custom cookie banner.
 You need a cookie banner if you collect data from US-based visitors.
-In general, CCPA requires cookies banners, which mean you have a duty to show them only to your US visitors.
+In general, CCPA requires cookies banners, which means you have a duty to show them only to your US visitors.